pv-pushkarverma/SkillRise/client/README.md

 - Skill assessment modules
 - Progress tracking dashboard
 - Resource library for learning materials
 - Responsive design for all devices
+- AI Chatbot for personal assistance

 ## Technologies Used